arizona

 State Summary

-Under Arizona Rev. Stat. § 16-602, after each primary, special, general and presidential election, the county officer in charge of the election shall conduct an audit of at least 2% of the precincts in that county, or two precincts, whichever is greater; plus at least 1% of early votes or 5,000 ballots, whichever is less.
+Under Arizona Rev. Stat. § 16-602, after each primary, special, general and presidential election, the county officer in charge of the election must conduct an audit of at least 2% of the precincts in that county, or two precincts, whichever is greater; plus at least 1% of early votes or 5,000 ballots, whichever is less.
 However, county political party chairs supply the election board workers to perform the audit, and the audit cannot proceed if they supply insufficient staff.
-The contests to be audited shall include up to five (5) races: one statewide ballot measure (if applicable), one statewide office, one US Senate or US House of Representatives, one state legislative office, presidential race.
+The contests to be audited include up to five races: one statewide ballot measure (if applicable), one statewide office, one US Senate or US House of Representatives contest, one state legislative office, and the presidential race in a presidential election year.
 Audits results are to be reported prior to certification.

 Unless otherwise specified, statutory references are to Arizona Rev. Stat. § 16-602.